Master's student building libraries, bringing resources to Uganda - The Temple News

 Fonda, who is interested in eventually starting a club on Main Campus connected to his nonprofit, hopes to continue focusing on Uganda due to the serious demand for libraries.

 “I’d like to say we can change the whole world, but right now our goal is to change Uganda,” Fonda said.
-“The demand is sensational [there].”
+“The demand is insatiable [there].”

 Kimberly Burton can be reached at kimberly.burton@temple.edu.